salex/Assessable/test/dummy/README.md

 The on-line application presented several problems.

-* The assessments were tailored for a specific job, but there were some of questions (general) that were asked for each job.
+* The assessments were tailored for a specific job, but there were some questions (general) that were asked for each job.
 * The assessments were often developed at the last minute and often contained errors that were not discovered immediately.
   * For example, misspelling, question not clear, answer value/weight not getting intended results.
 * Scoring general questions may be different for each job.
-* Some answers required asking another question (Are you a US Citizen? - no response request work permit number)
+* Some answers required asking another question (Are you a US Citizen? - no response requests work permit number)

-There were often hundred, if not thousands o applications for jobs.
+There were often hundreds, if not thousands o applications for jobs.
 An error or an omission required management decisions and what changes were needed and what the effects would be of those already scored.

-It was also discovered that there were other processes at the agency were a {evaluation/survey/quiz}/questions/answers model was useful.
+It was also discovered that there were other processes at the agency that a {evaluation/survey/quiz}/questions/answers model was useful.
 Code was duplicated and of course maintainability became a problem.
 Assessable was developed to take at least some of functions of this process and put them in one place.
 That solves some problems, but the different behaviors must be implemented in the host application.

 Realistically, Assessable is pretty simplistic - it just manages CRUD models, generates and displays assessments and scores the answers.